walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 }
 ```

-... save the file, at the in-game command prompt type `js refresh()` and
+... save the file, at the in-game command prompt type `/js refresh()` and
 then type `/js hiAll()`.
 This will send the message `Hi!` to all of
 the players connected to your server.
 You've done this using a `for`
 loop and arrays.
 Arrays and `for` loops are used heavily in all types